hyperledger/indy-node/docs/source/transactions.md

 ```

-#### SET_CONTEXT
+#### JSON_LD_CONTEXT
-Adds a Context
+Adds a JSON LD Context as part of Rich Schema feature.

 It's not possible to update an existing Context.
-If the Context needs to be evolved, a new Context with a new version or new name needs to be created.
+If the Context needs to be evolved, a new Context with a new id and name-version needs to be created.

-- `data` (dict):
+- `id` (string):

-     Dictionary with Context's data:
+     A unique ID (for example a DID with a id-string being base58 representation of the SHA2-256 hash of the `content` field)

+- `content` (json-serialized string):

+    Context object as JSON serialized in canonical form.
+It must have `@context` as a top level key.
-    - `@context`: This value must be either:
+    The `@context` value must be either:
     1) a URI (it should dereference to a Context object)
     2) a Context object (a dict)
     3) an array of Context objects and/or Context URIs

+- `rsType` (string):

+    Context's type.
+Currently expected to be `ctx`.

-- `meta` (dict)
+- `rsName` (string):

-    Dictionary with Context's metadata

-    - `name`: Context's name string
+    Context's name

+- `rsVersion` (string):

-    - `version`: Context's version string
+    Context's version

-    - `type`: 'ctx'
+`rsType`, `rsName` and `rsVersion` must be unique among all rich schema objects on the ledger.

 **Example**:
 ```